Show All Answers

 When you pay off your mortgage, you should receive a Discharge, Release or Satisfaction of Mortgage.
 You should have received your deed when you first purchased the property.
 If you do not have your deed, you can get a certified copy at the Register of Deeds office.

-Reservations are taken Monday through Friday from 8 a.m. to 7:30 p.m.
+Reservations are taken Monday through Friday from 8:00 AM until 7:30 PM.
 Capacity and schedules are limited, so please call as soon as possible.
-We suggest one to fourteen days before you need a ride.
-Please remember - it is not necessary for you to call fourteen days in advance in order to receive a ride.
-We do ask that you call as soon as you know you are going to need a ride (please no earlier than fourteen days) whenever possible.
-You may call on the same day you need service and we will do our best to find you a ride.
+Rides are scheduled one to 14 days in advance, counting the day you call as day one.
+You may call on the same day you need service and we will do our best to schedule your ride!

-When scheduling a ride, you will be given a 15-20-minute time frame for your pickup (e.g. pickup time for a 10 a.m. appointment may be between 9:00 a.m. and 9:20 a.m.)
+When scheduling a ride, you will be given a 15-20-minute time frame for your pickup (e.g. pickup time for a 10:00 AM appointment may be between 9:00 AM and 9:20 AM).
 Pickup times for transit between communities or outside city limits may vary by more than 30 minutes.
 You may wait in your residence until the driver arrives.
-He/She will honk the horn and can wait for up to Three (3) minutes only so please be ready.
+He/She will honk the horn and can wait for up to three (3) minutes only, so please be ready.
 For your return trip, the driver will pick you up within 15 minutes of your requested return time.
 Should your trip times change, or you wish to cancel, please notify the scheduling office immediately.

 To be picked up at a location between stops or "Schedule a Flex," you MUST call the scheduling office.
 To be dropped off as a FLEX you must notify the driver when boarding the bus the location you need.
 If you need to be picked back up from a FLEXED stop, you MUST call the scheduling office again to make arrangements.

 The Paw Paw CONCORD FLEX LOOP operates M-F from 8:00 AM until 6:00 PM.
 The last loop begins at 5:00 PM and drops off all clients by 6.
 The CONCORD LOOP does not operate between 11:00 AM and 12:00 PM.
 Saturday and Sunday services start at 10:00 AM and the last loop begins at 3:00 PM.
 There is no service between 1:00 PM and 2:00 PM Saturdays and Sundays.
 The route schedule is available on the bus and here on our website: Concord Loop.
-You may also request a copy by mail.
+You may also request a copy by mail by calling the Rides line at 269-427-7921 or emailing [email protected].

-When riding any of our LOOP routes, please remember the buses follow a schedule and therefore DO NOT wait for clients at designated stops.
-You must be ready to go and waiting for the bus at the scheduled departure time.
-If a driver is early, he/she will be on location until the departure time, but if they are running behind they will not stop at locations where they do not see clients waiting to board.
-We always recommend arriving a few minutes early, so that you do not miss the bus and have to wait for the next loop around.
+When riding our LOOP routes, please remember the buses follow a schedule and therefore DO NOT wait for clients at designated stops.
+You should be ready to board at the scheduled departure time.
+If a driver is early, he/she will be on location until the departure time.
+If they are running behind they will not stop at locations where they do not see anyone waiting to board.
+We always recommend arriving a 5-10 minutes before the departure time, so that you do not miss the bus.

 The unit can be safely used in water, for showers, baths even swimming to a depth of 15 feet.